 - Use disposable gloves when in contact with the patient's body fluids (blood, urine, stool, wound drainage) - Remove gloves and dispose of in trash immediately after use.
-Place items soiled with blood or body fluids in a leak-proof plastic bag and place in trash container - Wash hands after care - Clean up body fluid spills as soon as possible - Use a 10% bleach and water solution to clean up body fluid spills (1 oz. bleach and 10 oz. water).
+Place items soiled with blood or body fluids in a leak-proof plastic bag and place in trash container - Clean up body fluid spills as soon as possible - Use a 10% bleach and water solution to clean up body fluid spills (1 oz. bleach and 10 oz. water).
 This solution is good for 24 hours only.
-A fresh solution should be made daily; use household disinfectants appropriate for surface being cleaned - Place needles, syringes, razors and other sharp objects in a plastic red container - keep sharps and the red container out of the reach of children - Do not share personal care items - Instruct visitors to wash hands before and after visiting with patient. - Request advice from your hospice care team about vaccines and other precautions
+A fresh solution should be made daily; use household disinfectants appropriate for surface being cleaned - Air out room when possible - Place needles, syringes, razors and other sharp objects in a plastic red container - keep sharps and the red container out of the reach of children - Do not share personal care items - Instruct visitors to wash hands before and after visiting with patient.
+Request "no visiting" if visitor has a cold or does not feel well - If the primary caregiver or other family member is ill, the best choice would be to relieve the caregiver of duties until they are well again.
+If this isn't possible, use good hand washing, gloves and a disposable surgical mask to protect the patient - Request advice from your hospice care team about vaccines and other precautions